-Still, we understand that you want to give your loved one as much attention as they need while they’re receiving long-term care services (also known as skilled nursing).
-With that in mind, we came up with a few tips for you when it comes to visiting your parent or loved one.
+We understand that you want to give your loved one as much attention as you can while they’re receiving long-term care (also known as skilled nursing).
+Here are some common questions we get from adult children, and some tips to make the most of your time.

-So just because you can’t visit as often as you like, doesn’t mean that your loved one will feel lonely or abandoned.
-It’s all about the quality of your visits, and making sure your loved one knows you care with meaningful conversations, whether that’s in person or over the phone.
+So just because you can’t visit as often as you like doesn’t mean that your loved one will feel lonely or abandoned.
+It’s all about the quality of your visits and making sure your loved one knows you care.

 Tips for Visiting Someone in a Long-Term Care Community